Introduction

 .

 Video editors such as Vegas Pro and Adobe Premiere Pro have these features built-in.
-However, we recommend using seperate programs such as blur first to pre-render the videos, therefore you don't have any lag in your video editor as well as having much more customisation.
+However, we recommend using seperate programs such as Smoothie first to pre-render the videos, therefore you don't have any lag in your video editor as well as having much more customization.

 Interpolation

-Video interpolation is a video processing technique that creates new frames between existing ones, effectively increasing the video's frames per second (FPS) using algorithms or AI.
+Video interpolation is a video processing technique that creates new frames between existing ones, effectively increasing the video's FPS using algorithms or AI.